IAEA-NSDDNetwork/GABS/README.md

 GABS is part of the [ENSDF Analysis and Utility Programs](https://nds.iaea.org/public/ensdf_pgm/).

-Address any feedback to the Brookhaven National Nuclear Data Center  NNDC@BNL.GOV
+Address any feedback to Tibor Kibedi at Tibor.Kibedi@anu.edu

 ## Change history